Want to understand more about compost toilets?

 We believe the key to a compact toilet is to separate the wee from the poo at source and deal with each one individually.
 This is where the urine diverter or urine separating bowl comes into play…

 It works on a simple principle – when you sit down on the toilet, urine will flow to the front and faeces will drop down towards the rear.
 It doesn’t matter whether you’re male or female, it works the same as long as you sit down.

 The separator is specially designed and has a front part to capture and direct the urine, and a chute towards the rear that ensures solids go straight down into the container below.

 Separett developed their urine-diversion separator back in the early 1980’s and have refined it over time to end up with the best on the market.
 The Air Head uses a similar approach but in a slightly more compact format, due to it’s nautical origins.

 Where does the wee go?

 For Separett toilets, if you’re on land, then the easiest and simplest option is to run the urine into a small soak-away pit (aka leachate drain).
-We have a section covering soak-away pits in more detail, but essentially it’s a hole in the ground, filled with gravel, hardcore etc into which the urine will run.
+We have a section covering soak-away pits in more detail, but essentially it’s a small hole in the ground, filled with gravel, hardcore etc into which the urine will run.
 The large surface area of the gravel/hardcore slows the flow and enables naturally-occurring soil bacteria to feed off the nutrients in the urine and render it harmless.
 Any excess liquid will gradually and slowly dissipate in the ground.